dmcginley/project1_yoga_site/README.md

 ## Wireframe
-I created the Desktop, Tablet and Mobile wireframe of the Home Page in greyscale so I could see the hierarchy of the elements on the page.
+I created the Desktop, Tablet and Mobile wireframe of the Home Page in greyscale, using basic shapes so I could see the hierarchy of the elements on the page.

-*Using basic shapes, created using Figma prototyping tool.*
+*created using Figma prototyping tool.*

 ![Wireframe created in Figma](assets/markdown_images/wireframe.png "Wireframe")